 Text messaging takes a driver’s eyes from the street for about of 4.5 seconds.
 When you’re driving at 55 miles per hour, you can travel the entire length of a football field in that time without ever looking at the road.

 Contact Peter Thompson & Associates if you have been injured in a car accident.
-Call 1-800-804-2004 for a free and confidential appointment to speak to a lawyer about your rights.
+Call 1-800-804-2004 for a confidential appointment to speak to a lawyer about your rights.

 AT&T asks drivers to take no-texting pledge, by Doug Gross, CNN

 More Blog Entries:

 Summer Vacation Plans & Your Risks for Car Accidents in Bangor, Maine Injury Lawyer Blog, July 16, 2012

 Congress Funds Safe Driving Initiatives in Portland, elsewhere, Maine Injury Lawyer Blog, July 10, 2012